“Why did you decide to name your business Luckythirteen Design?”

 And whoa, that thought was exciting — my right-brain was full of ideas of what this could be!
 But then the left-brain in me took over.
 Is this realistic?
 What about getting clients (and you know, MONEY!) to support myself and my family financially?
 Can I make this my job when I don’t really know much about starting a business?

 It’s the craziest thing, but with all of these misgivings I had a gut feeling I could make it work.
 And I had support.
 Friends and family encouraged me.
 I met with an old friend who had taken the freelance designer plunge and she believed in me.
-My husband was honestly skeptical at first and took some convincing, but was ultimately my most amazing support system and he remains so today.
+My husband was honestly skeptical at first, but was ultimately my most amazing support system and he remains so today.
 And so I quit my creative director job to begin my own design business, full-time.

 And I realized that a decade of being in the industry— working in that little creative shop, being all-hands-on-deck as an art director at an ad agency, and managing a creative team gave me a great all-around experience.
 I had the skills.
 I was fluid in a variety of project types.
 I understood production needs and priorities.
 I learned I loved working directly with clients.
 I had made connections and had good relationships with colleagues and vendors.
 Turns out I DID know something about having my own business!

 One thing I DID NOT know about starting a business was the paperwork— but honestly, that’s the easy part.
 I worked with our family lawyer to get incorporated, and made it official in April of 2014.

 The biggest decision there was deciding a business name.
 Should I keep the name that some (okay, very few) recognized as Luckythirteen Design— or start over with a new name?

 When I started to think about it, the word LUCK definitely rang true of my story.
 Being at the right place at the right time.
 Meeting people and having a variety of experiences, though at the time they seemed insignificant.
 I got where I was in my career by taking chances, trusting my gut and making my own luck.